About the competition

 - Alexis Barnes, J.D. – Big Ten Conference Assistant Director for Compliance

-- Nate Wood, J.D. – University of North Carolina – Chapel Hill Associate Athletics Director for Compliance
+- Nate Wood, J.D. – University of North Carolina – Chapel Hill Associate AD for Compliance and NIL

 - Todd Shumaker, J.D. – College athletics attorney, Partner at Church Church Hittle + Antrim

-- Loren Galloway Bowans, J.D. – University of Texas at Austin, Clery Compliance Manager and former Assistant Coordinator for Athletics Risk Management & Compliance Services
+- Loren Galloway Bowans, J.D. – Southwestern University Title IX Coordinator, former University of Texas at Austin Assistant Coordinator for Athletics Risk Management & Compliance Services

 - Matt Banker, J.D. – College athletics attorney, Principal at MB Sports Consulting and Senior Advisor at Church Church Hittle + Antrim